 Palolem – The best variety and options for yoga and alternative therapy in South Goa on a beautiful and enchanting beach.

-The Best Beaches in Goa for Long Stayers
+The Best Beaches in Goa for Expats and Long Stayers

 Patnem – Just around the corner from popular Palolem is Patnem, another beautiful beach but one that is a lot quieter than Palolem these days and has a good community and range of affordable apartments to rent and call home for a few months.